juhaku/utoipa/README.md

 - More about OpenAPI security in [security documentation](https://docs.rs/utoipa/latest/utoipa/openapi/security/index.html).
 - Dump generated API doc to file at build time.
 See [issue 214 comment](https://github.com/juhaku/utoipa/issues/214#issuecomment-1179589373).

+## General Pitfalls

+### SwaggerUI not working inside Docker

+When running your Rust application with SwaggerUI inside a Docker container, it's only possible to use a release build.
+This is because the [debug-embed](https://github.com/pyrossh/rust-embed#features) flag is not enabled in debug builds by default, which can cause issues with embedding necessary files into the binary.
+Therefore, make sure to use the `--release` flag when building your Rust application for use inside Docker.

 # License

 Licensed under either of [Apache 2.0](LICENSE-APACHE) or [MIT](LICENSE-MIT) license at your option.